banhbaoxamlan/X230-Hackintosh/README.md

   ./ssdtPRGen.sh
   ```

-- A customized SSDT.aml for your specific machine will now be in the directory /Users/yourusername/Library/ssdtPRGen
+- A customized `SSDT.aml` for your specific machine will now be in the directory /Users/yourusername/Library/ssdtPRGen

-- Rename it to SSDT-PM.aml, and copy to EFI/OC/ACPI/
+- Rename `SSDT-PM.aml` , and copy to EFI/OC/ACPI/

+- Open `Config.plist`, find ACPI >> Add, Enabled `SSDT-PM.aml`

 - Reboot

-**If you have i5-3320M same with me, you don't need do it**

 ### WIFI